-Below is the complete list of Tessa Bailey’s A Line of Duty books in publication order.
+Below is the complete list of Tessa Bailey’s A Line of Duty books in order.
 For this series, the chronological reading order is the same as the order of publication.

 - Protecting What’s His (2013)